 Suitably prepared graduate students can, in a semester at the KITP, significantly broaden their knowledge of physics and meet many research physicists working at the frontiers of knowledge.

 The KITP is committed to hosting a diverse group of scientists as graduate fellows.

-There are two ways to be considered for a KITP Graduate Fellow.
-A candidate can apply directly or a candidate can be nominated.
-In either case, the candidate will provide KITP with a CV and 500 word essay that answers the question: "How will working at KITP during the 5 months of this Graduate Fellow appointment advance my development as a physicist?"
+There are two ways to be considered for a KITP Graduate Fellowship.
+A candidate may apply directly or be nominated.
+In either case, the candidate will provide KITP with a CV and a 500-word essay that answers the question: "How will working at KITP during the 5 months of this Graduate Fellow appointment advance my development as a physicist?"
 The candidate's adviser will provide a letter of recommendation.
 In the case of a nomination, the nomination letter serves as the letter of recommendation.
 The nominator should describe the student, explain why they are suitable for such a program, and note how they may contribute to diversity at KITP.
 The nominator can also note any synergies with KITP programs that are occuring during the relevant period.
 Please also acknowledge the minimum 5-month stay required for this program.
 Additional letters of support are not necessary.